EntilZha/entilzha.github.io/content/posts/2020/march/reproducible-ml.md

 Tags: machine learning,engineering
 Slug: reproducible-ml-and-parameter-sweeps
 Author: Pedro Rodriguez
-Status: draft

 In the past couple weeks I've been working on writing machine learning code in python with the following goals:

 1. Make experiments easy to reproduce (or retroactively debug).
-Primarily, this means saving the configuration and the code as it was at the time it was run.
+Primarily, this means saving the configuration *and* the code as it was at the time it was run.
-2. Make hyper parameter sweeps and running multiple trials of the same parameters easy to do.
+2. Make it easy to run hyper parameter sweeps and multiple trials of the same parameters.

-I've done both in the past, but have never really been satisfied with my prior approaches.
+I've done both in the past, but I've never been satisfied with my prior approaches.
 Thankfully, I think I've learned from the mistakes I made before and found a nice solution.
-The general approach is generalizable to any experiment setup, but I've made some specializations to my specific use case using [allennlp](https://github.com/allenai/allennlp).
+The approach is generalizable to any experiment setup, but I've made some specializations to my specific use case using [allennlp](https://github.com/allenai/allennlp).
 Overall, my solution amounts to a python script of about 150 lines plus some configuration files.
 I'll refer to that as `hyper.py` and include its contents later on.
-Here is the general approach:
+Here is the approach:

 1. Define a configuration file for a class of model (e.g., bert) that defines a hyper parameter sweep.
 2. In the case of `allennlp`, hyper parameters for a specific experiment are defined in a `json` or `jsonnet` file.
 I have a base configuration which the parameter values from (1) fill.